NERSC/spack-infrastructure/README.md

     strategy: depend
 ```

-### Create Modulefile
+### Step 4: Create Modulefile

-Once stack is built in production, we create a modulefile.
-This is typically called `e4s/<version>` with a symbolic link to module `spack/e4s-<version>` so user can access software through either means
+In this step, we create a modulefile as entry point to software stack and setup `spack`.
+We do not create spack generated modules for spack packages, instead one is expected to use `spack load`.
+Shown below are the modulefiles available on NERSC system, they are typically called `e4s/<version>` with a symbolic link to module `spack/e4s-<version>`

 ```console